Voronezh: 17th to 19th centuries

+20th century

+World War II

-During World War II, Voronezh was the scene of fierce fighting between Russian and combined Axis troops.
+During World War II, Voronezh was the scene of fierce fighting between Soviet and combined Axis troops.
 The Germans used it as a staging area for their attack on Stalingrad, and made it a key crossing point on the Don River.
 In June 1941, two BM-13 (Fighting machine #13 Katyusha) artillery installations were built at the Voronezh excavator factory.
 In July, the construction of Katyushas was rationalized so that their manufacture became easier and the time of volley repetition was shortened from five minutes to fifteen seconds.
 More than 300 BM-13 units manufactured in Voronezh were used in a counterattack near Moscow in December 1941.
 In October 22, 1941, the advance of the German troops prompted the establishment of a defense committee in the city.
 On November 7, 1941, there was a troop parade, devoted to the anniversary of the October Revolution.
 Only three such parades were organized that year: in Moscow, Kuybyshev, and Voronezh.
 In late June 1942, the city was attacked by German and Hungarian forces.
 In response, Soviet forces formed the Voronezh Front.
 By July 6, the German army occupied the western river-bank suburbs before being subjected to a fierce Soviet counter-attack.
 By July 24 the frontline had stabilised along the Voronezh River as the German forces continued southeast into the Great Bend of the Don.
 The attack on Voronezh represented the first phase of the German Army's 1942 campaign in the Soviet Union, codenamed Case Blue.

 Until January 25, 1943, parts of the Second German Army and the Second Hungarian Army occupied the western part of Voronezh.
 During Operation Little Saturn, the Ostrogozhsk–Rossosh Offensive, and the Voronezhsko-Kastornenskoy Offensive, the Voronezh Front exacted heavy casualties on Axis forces.
 On January 25, 1943, Voronezh was liberated after ten days of combat.
 During the war the city was almost completely ruined, with 92% of all buildings destroyed.